dawsonblack/UIP/src/main/resources/ISSUES.md

 -add short descriptions for creators
 -turn off autofill in inputs
--check whether email or username is being used already -add a message for successfully creating an account -add a confirm email feature
+-check whether email or username is being used already -add a confirm email feature
 -add search by description
 -sort search results alphabetically
--click here to log in/register is not readable depending on the background video -links in the nav bar are not readable unless hovered over -make the error page adapt to any error code -reorganize images and have consistent names
+-make the error page adapt to any error code -reorganize images and have consistent names
 -add pages to the search results
--go to either user page or login upon registration -add an enlarge button rather than automatically enlarging images on search page -styling and logic of search feature needs work
+-add a message for successfully creating an account -go to either user page or login upon registration -add an enlarge button rather than automatically enlarging images on search page -styling and logic of search feature needs work
+-nav bar is too wide

 site key: 6LenvssnAAAAAJOhnQQ3FEYuhRgx4kl-RDePeiRY
 secret key: 6LenvssnAAAAAEz8PzEcwBNTExH35bCuZiTywVDE